xrdocs/ncs5500/_tutorials/introducing-ncs-57d2-18dd-sys.md

 -Typical: 500W without optics
 -Power handling of each quad = 43W

 Note: Quad is a group of 4 ports.
+For example ports 0,1,2,3 makes one quad.
 {: .notice--info}

 ## Naming Logic